-When worn alone, the fabric masks will reduce the chance of inhaling droplets that may contain COVID-19.
-The primary benefit of wearing a cloth mask is to reduce the chance that the user shares germs with others.
-The primary benefit of covering your nose and mouth is that you protect others.
-According to the CDC, people primarily contract COVID-19 through coughs, sneezes and other respiratory droplets.
+Face coverings reduce the chance of inhaling droplets that may contain COVID-19, but the primary benefit of covering your nose and mouth is that you protect others.
+According to the CDC, people primarily contract COVID-19 through coughs, sneezes, and other respiratory droplets.
 That's why wearing a mask even if you don't feel sick can be a good idea.

-Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
+Face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
 Continue to keep about 6 feet between yourself and others.
-The cloth face cover is not a substitute for social distancing.
+A face cover is not a substitute for social distancing.

-How to use a cloth face mask in public
+How to use a face mask in public

 - Before entering a community space, arrange the mask on your face.
 Move your hair out of the way and tighten the straps or place the elastics for a good fit.
 Adjust it until you are totally comfortable.

-- Cloth face coverings should fit snugly but comfortably against the side of the face, be secured with ties or ear loops, include multiple layers of fabric, allow for breathing without restriction, and be able to be laundered and machine dried without damage or change to shape.
+- Face coverings should fit snugly but comfortably against the side of the face, be secured with ties or ear loops, and allow for breathing without restriction.

 - Don’t touch the mask again until you get back into the car.